Q. What is a sidewalk defect or damage?

 Q. How do I report a sidewalk defect?

-A. Call the Public Works Call Center to report the address and problem.
-We will send an inspector.
+A. Report the problem using Oak311.
+The City will send an inspector.
 If there’s a problem, a “Notice to Repair” will be issued to the responsible party.